-Cierra Lewis, a second-year DO student at PCOM, knew she wanted to be a doctor at the age of eight.
+Cierra Lewis, a second-year Doctor of Osteopathic Medicine (DO) student at PCOM, knew she wanted to be a doctor at the age of eight.
 The problem was, she didn’t know how to get there.
 Growing up in Upper Darby, Pa., Ms. Lewis said her family never had much money, so throughout high school and college, her free time was spent working to help pay the bills.
 She didn’t have a lot of time to plan out her path to becoming a physician, nor did she have anyone whom she could ask for guidance.

 “I believe [my counselors and advisors] wanted to help, but I also think there’s a perception that you already have a basis of knowledge when you want to become a doctor,” she says.
 “But that’s not necessarily true, especially when you don’t have those types in your family to turn to.
 And I had none.”